alvingavi0/bookstore-sql-project/README.md

 ![ERD](./A_diagram_depicts_a_relational_database_schema_for.png)

 ## Contributors
-- Group Leader: [Your Name]
+- Group Leader: Calvin Wanyama.
-- Team Members: [Add your team members]
+- Team Members: Nicole Akeyo, Bongani Nyawose.

 ## License
 This project is intended for academic use only.